Kalihi Kai median real estate price is $417,563, which is less expensive than 93.3% of Hawaii neighborhoods and 43.6% of all U.S. neighborhoods.

 An interesting characteristic about the Kalihi Kai neighborhood is that there are more incarcerated people living here than 99.4% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-American households most often have a car, and regularly they have two or three.
-But households in the Kalihi Kai neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Kalihi Kai neighborhood have a highly unusual car ownership.
 21.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.6% of U.S. neighborhoods.

 Did you know that the Kalihi Kai neighborhood has more Asian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 44.6% of this neighborhood's residents have Asian ancestry and 4.0% have Portuguese ancestry.